Cape Verde is a popular beach holiday destination, but for those who prefer to get out and about there are a number of

-Outside your hotel, there’s a lot to discover, so get a taste for the local atmosphere and people by dining in local restaurants and browsing the markets.
+Outside your hotel, there’s plenty of things to do in Cape Verde, so get a taste for the local atmosphere and people by dining in local restaurants and browsing the markets.
 A number of excursions out to other islands are available and on Sal and Boa Vista in particular, the water sports facilities are fantastic.

 Taxis are readily available in the larger towns and resort areas and are generally of a good standard.
 Although they work on a meter they can at times be ‘creative’ so it is always worth agreeing the cost before setting off.
 A two to three mile journey should cost around €3.

 The most inexpensive way of getting around are the local buses or aluguers, which are easily identified around the town, often full of passengers and packages.
 You simply shout when you want to get off.
 These usually operate daily until 19:30.

 Flying is the most practical way of travelling between the islands.
 Inter island flights are operated by Binter.